Seminioni/nfs5/README.md

 2. Try to add additional cars

 ## Cudos
-Author of this video with step-by-step [guide](https://youtu.be/5IfB1pCSdnA)
+- Author of this video with step-by-step [guide](https://youtu.be/5IfB1pCSdnA)
+- Play 32-bit Steam games on Catalina Mac using WineSkin [guide](https://www.winytips.com/play-32-bit-steam-games-catalina-wineskin-mac/)